nighthawkcoders/APCSA/_posts/2023-01-11-PBL-backend.md

 ```

 ### JPA - Find all Notes with Person Object
-This Class extends JPA which provides standard CRUD.
-There is one additional method defined using JPA interface definitions, findAllByPerson which returns a List<Note> which is all notes for Person.
+This Class extends JPA which provides standard database queries.
+There is one additional method defined using JPA interface definitions, findAllByPerson which returns a List<Note> which is all notes for a Person.

 ```java
 package com.nighthawk.csa.mvc.database.note;